gose/elastic-data-lake/README.md

 ## Onboarding Data

+Once your arhitecture is setup, follow these steps to onboard data.
-If you have data you'd like to collect & analize, follow these steps.
-Each step will provide the appropriate assets or guidance for your data set.
+Each step will provide the appropriate assets or guidance to ingest data for a data source.
 If you build assets for a data source, we encourage you to contribute back to the community via the [Contribution](#contribute) section below.